japanoise/gomacs/README.md

 - `C-z` - Suspend Gomacs (Linux only)
 - `M-x` - Run named command
 - `<f12>` - Panic key - quit emacs immediately without saving changes.
-Useful if Glisp falls down (which may happen if you do a lot of hacking on the editor's internals)
+Useful if Zygomys falls down (which may happen if you do a lot of hacking on the editor's internals)

 ### Getting help